chrisbn/servercert/docs/EVG.md

 The CA MAY rely on previously performed  due diligence and cross-correlation checks performed in accordance with Section 11.13 to support multiple EV Certificate Requests for the same Subscriber, on the conditions that:

 1. the data used to support issuance of an EV Certificate meets the Age of Validated Data requirement as set forth in 11.14.3;
 2. a Pre‑Authorized Certificate Approver, pre-Authorized in line with 11.8.4 reviewed and approved the EV Certificate Request by use of:
-  A. 11.10.2. option 2;
+  A. 11.10.2. option 2; or
   B. 11.9.2. option 3, in case the Pre‑Authorized Certificate Approver also acts in the capacity of a Certificate Requester

 The CA MAY reuse a previously submitted EV Certificate Request, Subscriber Agreement, or Terms of Use, including use of a single EV Certificate Request in support of multiple EV Certificates containing the same Subject to the extent permitted under Section 11.9 and Section 11.10.